 Vaccination levels have dropped in recent years, and with more people travelling around the world, we may continue to see an increase in measles in Canada.
-As of March 6th, there are 17 confirmed cases of measles in the Metro Vancouver area.
+As of March 6th, there are 17 confirmed cases of measles in the Metro Vancouver area and have confirmed a measles outbreak.
 A Vancouver local who recently travelled to the Philippines, which was currently experiencing a measles outbreak, was infected and brought the measles virus back into Vancouver, BC last month.

 WHAT IS MEASLES?